jdhines/vuejs.org/src/v2/guide/class-and-style.md

 The above syntax means the presence of the `active` class will be determined by the [truthiness](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) of the data property `isActive`.

-You can have multiple classes toggled by having more fields in the object.
-In addition, the `v-bind:class` directive can also co-exist with the plain `class` attribute.
+You can toggle multiple classes by including more fields in the object.
+In addition, the `v-bind:class` directive can co-exist with the plain `class` attribute.
 So given the following template:

 ``` html
 <div class="static"